Relational Therapy

 Why Relational Therapy Works

-Relational therapy works because it doesn’t just focus on symptoms — it focuses on the system you’re living in:
+Relational therapy works because it doesn’t just focus on symptoms — it focuses on the entire system you’re living in:

+Instead of asking, “How do we fix this?”
+We ask, “What is this reaction trying to tell us?”
+Instead of asking, “Why am I like this?”
+We ask, “Where did I learn this, and does it still serve me?”
 Instead of asking, “Why is my partner doing this?”
 We ask, “What is happening between us that keeps pulling us into the same loop?”

 Relational therapy gives you a map — not just of your past, but of your present patterns and your future possibilities.